-With over 1 million students in almost 1,600 schools, the New York City Department of Education is looking for bright, motivated, and dedicated teachers who are prepared to be inspiring leaders for the children in their classroom and raise achievement for every student.
+With over 1 million students in almost 1,700 schools, the New York City Department of Education (NYCDOE) is looking for bright, motivated, and dedicated teachers who are prepared to be inspiring leaders for the children in their classroom and raise achievement for every student.

 While there’s no single type of teacher who fits this description, the application process is highly competitive.
-Teachers who are great communicators, understand the importance of flexibility and persistence, and constantly seek opportunities to grow as a teacher have the best chance at being successful in finding a position in one of our schools.
+Teachers who are great communicators, understand the importance of flexibility and persistence, and constantly seek opportunities for professional growth have the best chance at securing a position in one of our schools.
 We generally receive at least six applications for every open position.

-The Department of Education offers financial incentives to teachers in high-need schools, including the opportunity for performance bonuses and grants, in order to attract the best teachers.
+The NYCDOE offers financial incentives to teachers in high-need schools, including the opportunity for performance bonuses and grants, in order to attract the best teachers.